 If you need financial aid and you qualify—75 percent of all UCF students do—the combination of financial aid plus scholarship funds can have a profound impact on your future success in and after college.
 Learn more by visiting the Office of Student Financial Assistance’s website.

 Seek out and apply for scholarships during your senior year of high school or during the months before you transfer to UCF from another college.

 Additionally, UCF offers a variety of merit-based scholarships over four years that range from:

 Freshman Pegasus Awards*

-If you’re applying as a high school student, you will automatically be considered for a UCF Pegasus Scholarship or other admission award.
-The selection process is competitive, as fewer that 25 percent of our students receive an offer.
+If you’re applying as a high school student for the summer or fall semester, you will automatically be considered for a UCF Pegasus Scholarship or other admission award.
+The selection process is competitive, as fewer than 25 percent of our students receive an offer.
 If we offer you a scholarship, we will contact you by mail and through your myUCF account.

 One of our most prestigious scholarships, the Provost Award is offered to Florida residents with outstanding academic credentials.
-Awarded to less than 10 percent of the entering freshman class, this award also includes the benefit of admission to The Burnett Honors College upon completion of the Honors application.
+High school seniors applying as incoming freshmen for the summer or fall semester will be considered for this award.
+Awarded to less than 10 percent of the entering freshman class, this award also includes priority consideration for admission to The Burnett Honors College upon completion of the Honors application.